 - LIFE logo in PDF format

-- LIFE logo in TIF and EPS formats
+- LIFE logo in EPS, AI and TIF formats

 A limited number of LIFE flags and stickers are available for beneficiaries to increase the visibility of the EU funding.
-Send and email to EASME-LIFE-ENQUIRIES@ec.europa.eu.
+Send an email to EASME-LIFE-COMMUNICATION@ec.europa.eu.

 For nature conservation and biodiversity projects in Natura 2000 sites, you should also display the Natura 2000 logo.